papiche/Astroport.ONE/README.md

 ### 🔐 **Digital Identity & Access Management**

 *   **ZenCard**: An innovative payment system based on the simplicity and security of QR Codes, enabling seamless Ğ1 transactions and digital payments across the UPlanet ecosystem.
-This is the foundational payment technology used by all identity levels.
+This is the basic payment system available to all users.

+*   **ZENCARD**: Advanced payment system for CopyLaRadio members, providing enhanced features and access to the Made In Zen cooperative ecosystem.
+ZENCARD holders become co-owners of infrastructure through Made In Zen tokens.

 *   **AstroID**: Your sovereign digital identity, inviolable and under your complete control.
 Built on NOSTR protocol, it provides secure authentication and reputation management within the Web of Trust.